Wootric/slate/source/includes/_custom_messages.md

 be presented instead.
 By default, we present the following messages:

 * The default Wootric question:
-**"How likely are you to recommend this product or service to a friend or colleague?"**
+**"How likely are you to recommend Wootric to a friend or co-worker?"**
 * The default follow-up question:
 **"Thank you!
 Care to tell us why?"**
 * The default placeholder text: